geoextra/nomad-typescript/README.md

 on the typical `PetStore` example used for OpenAPI.

 ```
-import * as your_api from 'nomad-fetch'
+import * as your_api from 'nomad-typescript'

 // Covers all auth methods included in your OpenAPI yaml definition
 const authConfig: your_api.AuthMethodsConfiguration = {